 The Board of Mayor and Aldermen (BOMA) is the governing body of the Town with the Mayor having responsibility for the management of the town staff.
 Ordinances that change the Town’s zoning, budgets, taxes, contracts and other items of this nature require two votes of the BOMA with a public hearing between the votes.
 Resolutions such as support of events, individuals, etc. require a single vote by the Board.

 The BOMA is supported by the Town’s Commissions, Boards and Committees who evaluate the matters before them and either provide decisions on the matter or recommendations to the body that can make the decision.
 To be appointed to a Commission or Board, an individual must reside within the Town’s limits, while Committee members need only live within the area.

 the Board of Mayor & Aldermen & the various commissions, boards & committees

 The Board of Mayor and Aldermen (BOMA) is the governing body of the Town with the Mayor having responsibility for the management of the town staff.

 The Planning Commission develops the Town’s growth plans and acts on proposed land development, including residential subdivisions and all non-residential development site plans proposed in the town.
 The Planning Commission also provides recommendations on rezoning actions and zoning ordinance revisions to the Board of Mayor and Aldermen and is responsible for implementing the subdivision regulations.

-Homes and business within the historic area must get approval for changes to their structure which alter the current “streetscape” or for new structures via a Certificate of Appropriateness from the Historic Zoning Commission.
+Homes and businesses within the historic area must get approval for changes to their structures which alter the current “streetscape” or for new structures via a Certificate of Appropriateness from the Historic Zoning Commission.